By the Region: Five Great Places to Take the Kids

-School’s out for the summer, and since kids’ free time can quickly lead to cabin fever, here are a few suggestions for out-and-about activities throughout Louisiana that are fun for both the youngsters and the young at heart.
+Kids’ free time can quickly lead to cabin fever.
+Here are a few suggestions for out-and-about activities throughout Louisiana that are fun for both the youngsters and the young at heart.

-Greater New Orleans: Audubon Butterfly Garden and Insectarium, New Orleans The largest free-standing museum dedicated to insects in the U.S., the 23,000-square-foot facility (that my kids refer to as the “bug zoo”) has more than 50 live exhibits and galleries.
+Audubon Butterfly Garden and Insectarium in New Orleans.
+The largest free-standing museum dedicated to insects in the U.S., the 23,000-square-foot facility has more than 50 live exhibits and galleries.
+Shrink to bug size, wander through a mysterious Louisiana swamp, and be captivated by thousands of butterflies in an Asian garden.
 The really adventurous visitor should check out “Bug Appétit,” where visitors can taste chef-created bug dishes.

-Honorable Mention: Global Wildlife Center, Folsom This safari tour on the New Orleans Northshore offers visitors the opportunity to mingle with giraffes, camels, zebras, kangaroos and other exotic wildlife.
+Honorable Mention: Global Wildlife Center in Folsom.
+This safari tour on the New Orleans Northshore offers visitors the opportunity to mingle with giraffes, camels, zebras, kangaroos and other exotic wildlife.

-Plantation Country: Bluebonnet Swamp Nature Center, Baton Rouge Here is something you would not expect in the middle of Louisiana’s capital city, a 103-acre conservation, education and recreation center focused on the area’s pre-development ecosystem.
+Bluebonnet Swamp Nature Center in Baton Rouge.
+Here is something you would not expect in the middle of Louisiana’s capital city, a 103-acre conservation, education and recreation center focused on the area’s pre-development ecosystem.
 In addition to a mile of paths and boardwalks through a cypress-tupelo swamp and hardwood forest that is a haven for birders, the nature center’s exhibit building has natural artifacts, a minerals display and live animal exhibits—the latter in case your encounters on the trail with turtles, raccoons, rabbits, opossums and deer are limited.

 Honorable Mention: U.S.S.
-Kidd, Baton Rouge This ship is one of the few Fletcher-class destroyers that survived World War II—in fact, the Kidd survived a direct hit from a Kamikaze fighter in the Pacific theater.
+Kidd in Baton Rouge.
+This ship is one of the few Fletcher-class destroyers that survived World War II—in fact, the Kidd survived a direct hit from a Kamikaze fighter in the Pacific theater.
 No child can resist the fun of the steep and narrow ladders connecting the ship’s decks.

-Cajun Country: Children’s Museum of Acadiana and Lafayette Science Museum, Lafayette More than a dozen permanent exhibits at the children’s museum focus on demystifying the grown-up world for youngsters, allowing them to discover first-hand what it means to be a grocer, a dentist, an ambulance driver, a chef, an artist and more.
+Children’s Museum of Acadiana and Lafayette Science Museum in Lafayette.
+More than a dozen permanent exhibits at the children’s museum focus on demystifying the grown-up world for youngsters, allowing them to discover first-hand what it means to be a grocer, a dentist, an ambulance driver, a chef, an artist and more.
 The science museum next door has a state-of-the-art planetarium.

-Honorable Mention: Lincoln Parish Park, Ruston This site boasts a 10-mile mountain bike trail that’s considered one of the best in the South for both advanced and novice riders.
+Honorable Mention: Lincoln Parish Park in Ruston.
+This site boasts a 10-mile mountain bike trail that’s considered one of the best in the South for both advanced and novice riders.
 Other amenities include RV campsites, a 1.25-mile walking trail and a lake filled with some of the best bass in north Louisiana.